 The Duke-NUS PhD programme in Integrated Biology and Medicine provides training in translational bioscience, covering a broad spectrum of disciplines including cell and molecular biology, biochemistry, physiology, and health policy.
 During the first semester students complete a core course entitled “Molecules to Medicines” where they learn fundamentals in biomedical research, while simultaneously conducting three laboratory rotations.
 Subsequently, students choose a thesis mentor and complete their advanced training in one of five specialty tracks:

-Like the Duke-NUS MD programme, the PhD core course incorporates a novel education strategy which rapidly transitions students to a mode of learning better suited for a lifelong career in biomedical research.
+The PhD core course incorporates a novel education strategy which rapidly transitions students to a mode of learning better suited for a lifelong career in biomedical research.
 From the first week in the program, students are introduced to scientific literature searches, evaluation and critique of seminal scientific papers.
+The latest technologies such as single cell sequencing, proteomics, metabolomics, molecular imaging, and bioinformatics are discussed.
 The core curriculum is delivered in a small group collaborative learning environment that reinforces critical thinking and public debate.
 An overview of the curriculum follows.

 All PhD candidates participate in the 15-week core course called “Molecules to Medicines” during their first semester of the PhD programme.
 This course introduces students to translational research, and provides training on experimental models, methods and mechanisms that drive current investigations into human disease.
 Scientific ethics training is woven throughout the course.
 This course is taught by a range of Duke-NUS faculty and staff who introduce their expertise to the students.
 This is not a lecture course, but an interactive learning course that requires significant preparation and participation.